Git-Mediawiki/Git-Mediawiki/docs/Remote-Helpers.md

 * For each commit encountered
 * Push blobs related to this commit

 > We need to add conflict support if files have been changed on the mediawiki between the time the user typed git push and the file is pushed.
-Mediawiki should already send an exception or a message of some sort.
+MediaWiki should already send an exception or a message of some sort.
 We need to catch it and handle it.

 Once done, an automatic git pull --rebase is executed to keep a clean and close to mediawiki history.
 Most of the merges done will be trivial anyway.